ABOUT US

 Today

-YUAA’s constant diversification and escalation of tasks have enabled members to go from rocketry novices to international champions, image distant galaxies, tinker with liquid rocket engines, present unique policy to international policymakers, and engage with the local communities and aerospace in any way they can dream.
+YUAA’s constant diversification and escalation of tasks have enabled members to go from rocketry novices to international champions, image distant galaxies, tinker with liquid rocket engines, present unique policy to national policymakers, and engage with the local communities and aerospace in any way they can dream.